venkataswamy/SamplePhoneGap/README.md

 STEPS TO USE THIS APPLICATION

 1. Download and unzip SamplePhoneGap
-2. Unzip Helloworld
+2. Unzip HelloWorld
-3.Run HelloWorld.xcodeproj using Xcode
+3. Run HelloWorld.xcodeproj using Xcode